Michael Kopech Admits to Deleting Offensive Tweets from 2013

 Chicago White Sox pitcher Michael Kopech has acknowledged he deleted offensive tweets from his timeline and expressed remorse for his poor judgment.

-Twitter user @mylittlefaith captured screenshots of the tweets in questions (warning: contains offensive language):
+Twitter user @mylittlefaith captured screenshots of the tweets in question (warning: contains offensive language):

 britney @mylittlefaith